Ivan the Terrible (1945 film): Ivan as Stalin

-Eisenstein wrote in 1941 that he aimed to challenge the negative interpretations of Ivan the Terrible, and to depict him as a wise and able statesman.
-He also wrote that his depiction of the tsar was not intended to whitewash him or to depict him as less harsh than he was, but rather to show "Ivan in the whole range of his activity and the struggle for the state of Muscovy."
-Historian Joan Neuberger argues that Eisenstein had no intention to glorify Ivan, as he chose to focus on the oprichnina and the bloodiest years of Ivan's reign, while completely excluding his positive reforms from the film.
-Additionally, she writes that throughout the film Eisenstein characterizes Ivan as both a great leader and a tyrant, and questions whether the goals of national unification and imperial expansion justify Ivan's use of intimidation, demagoguery, deception and terror.
+Critics generally agree that Ivan is meant to represent Stalin, and Eisenstein in his writings explicitly identified Ivan with Stalin.
 The two parts of Ivan contrast in their treatment of Stalinism.
-Part I has been seen by critics as supportive of the ideology, while Part II is seen as more critical.
-Critics generally agree that Ivan is meant to represent Stalin.
-Bernd Uhlenbruch compared the dynamic of Ivan and Kurbsky to Stalin and Trotsky, commenting that like Trotsky, Kurbsky went into exile, and compared Malyuta to Beria.
-He wrote that every criticism Ivan's opposition had of him could be understood as an indictment against Stalin.
-Director Mikhail Romm, who was present at the first screening of Part II in 1946, reported that the audience saw Stalin, Beria, and the NKVD in Ivan, Malyuta, and the oprichnina respectively.
+Part I has been seen by commentators as supportive of Stalin, and Part II as more critical.
+Bernd Uhlenbruch compared the dynamic of Ivan and Kurbsky to Stalin and Leon Trotsky, commenting that like Trotsky, Kurbsky went into exile, and compared Malyuta to head of the NKVD Lavrentiy Beria.
+He wrote that every criticism Ivan's opposition have of him could be understood as an indictment against Stalin.
+Director Mikhail Romm, who was present at the first screening of Part II in 1946, reported that the audience saw Stalin, Beria and the NKVD in Ivan, Malyuta and the oprichniki respectively.
 He suggested that the film had been banned because it had been interpreted as an attack on Stalin.
 Film historian Neya Zorkaya commented that although Ivan was meant to glorify autocracy and justify any acts done for the sake of the "great Russian state", the effect produced was the opposite.

+I said, 'Sergei Mikhailovich, what’s going on?
+Look, 1,200 boyars have been killed.
+The Tsar is "Terrible"!
+Why on earth is he repenting?'
+Suddenly Eisenstein said, 'Stalin has killed more people and he doesn't repent.
+Let him see this and perhaps he’ll repent...'